 Curriculum Standards and Resources

-Students learn to use history, science, math, reading, writing and the arts as tools to make sense of the world.
+Curricula is centered around interdisciplinary themes so students learn to see the interconnectedness of social, cultural, and natural systems and learn to use history, science, math, reading, writing and the arts as tools to make sense of the world.

 Students’ questions and ideas are valued and guide the learning process.
 They build and revise their ideas using evidence from their learning experiences.